Join the Newsletter to Keep Reading

 This is not a paywall and joining is free.
 Already Subscribed?
 Confirm your email address to not see this again.

-The IFRS Interpretation Committee (“IFRIC”) had issued an IFRIC Agenda Decision: Over time transfer of constructed good (IAS 23 Borrowing Costs) on 15 March 2019.
-In that agenda decision, IFRIC responded to the submitter’s question relating to the capitalisation of borrowing costs in relation to the construction of a multi-unit real estate development (building).
+The IFRS Interpretation Committee (“IFRIC”) issued IFRIC Agenda Decision: Over time transfer of constructed good (IAS 23 Borrowing Costs) on 15 March 2019.
+It summarises IFRIC’s responses to a question on capitalisation of borrowing costs.
+The submitter sought clarification in relation to the capitalisation of borrowing costs for a construction of a multi-unit real estate development (building).

-This round, we are interested to find out what is the financial impact arising from this agenda decision to the Malaysian listed companies.
-Let’s now dive into the details.
+For this round, we are interested to find out what is the financial impact arising from this agenda decision to the Malaysian listed companies.
+So, let’s now dive into the details.

 About IFRIC Agenda Decision: Over time transfer of constructed good

-In the submission to IFRIC, the submitter asked whether based on the following fact pattern, an entity has a qualifying asset and accordingly, able to capitalise any directly attributable borrowing costs:
+In the submission to IFRIC, the submitter asked whether based on the fact pattern given, an entity has a qualifying asset.
+This is because entities are able to capitalise any directly attributable borrowing costs.

-- a real estate developer (entity) constructs the building and sells the individual units in the building to customers.
+- In this case, a real estate developer (entity) constructs the building and sells the individual units in the building to customers.